 2026 NFL Mock Draft: Picks 11-20

-11. Miami Dolphins, Top Draft Pick Prediction: Mansoor Delane, CB, LSU
+11. Miami Dolphins, Top Draft Pick Prediction: Francis Mauigoa, OT, Miami

 Best Draft Targets for the Dolphins with the 11th pick:

 • Defensive Back: New GM Jon-Eric Sullivan comes from Green Bay, where they have invested heavily in defensive backs over the years.
 If Caleb Downs falls, he’s the pick.
-But since he probably won’t, cornerbacks Mansoor Delane and Jermod McCoy are most likely to be the Dolphins' top options in the secondary.
+But since he probably won’t, cornerback Mansoor Delane would also be a strong addition.

 • Edge Rusher: If Rueben Bain Jr. or David Bailey fall, the Dolphins would be thrilled.
 There’s a dropoff after those two, however, so Miami might not be able to address this position.
 Auburn’s Keldric Faulk is likely the best pass rusher left on the board.
-Texas A&M’s Cashius Howell and Miami’s Akheem Mesidor are also first-round candidates, but both are redshirt-seniors who are likely to slide down the board a little in favor of younger prospects.
+Miami’s Akheem Mesidor is also a first-round candidate, but is a redshirt-senior and therefore likely to slide down the board a little in favor of younger prospects.

 • Kenyon Sadiq: New coordinator Bobby Slowik spent a long time in San Francisco and saw the impact George Kittle had on the 49ers offense.
 There are probably too many other holes to justify a tight end, but Sadiq does fit in terms of need and value.